dougeby/IntuneDocs/intune/store-apps-windows.md

 [!INCLUDE [azure_portal](./includes/azure_portal.md)]

 Before you can assign, monitor, configure, or protect apps, you must add them to Intune.

+## Add the app to Intune
-You can add a Microsoft Store app to Intune by doing the following.
+You can add a Microsoft Store app to Intune by doing the following:

 1. Sign in to the [Azure portal](https://portal.azure.com).
 2. Select **All services** > **Intune**.